ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/build.md

         **Note**: You can view the example configuration files at `home/hpvs_user/HPVS1221_Production/config/yaml`.

-3. The application required to build the digital banking application is available in the GitHub repository (details of repository is specified in the `github` parameters of the configuration file shown in the previous step) by choosing one of the following options:
+3. The application required to build the digital banking application is available in the GitHub repository (details of repository is specified in the `github` and the `branch` parameters of the configuration file shown in the previous step) by choosing one of the following options:

     - Use one command to perform all the Secure Build actions including initialization, build, and generating the encrypted repository registration file.
 This option is recommended if you are building the application by using the Secure Build for the first time.
 The passphrase used is "over-the-lazy-dog".
     ```